⚠️ We are currently updating our 2021/22 tax guidance across the website

 From 6 April 2017

 From 6 April 2017, if you are an individual and your total income from letting out property is less than £150,000, you will normally work out rental profits on the cash basis.
-You can choose to work them out on the accruals basis, which applied to all rental profits prior to 6 April 2017, if you prefer – if so, you need to elect this basis on your tax return.
+However, you can choose to work them out on the accruals basis if you prefer – if so, you need to elect this basis on your tax return.